grafana/mimir/tools/undelete-blocks/README.md

 The order of writes within a Mimir block is:

-1. Nothing
-2. Files except `meta.json` (chunks/index)
+1. Files except `meta.json` (chunks/index)
-3. `meta.json` (block now complete)
+2. `meta.json` (block now complete)

 When a block needs to be deleted, the following actions are performed:

-1. A local delete marker is added to the block "directory".
+1. A local delete marker is added in the block prefix.
 This is a "soft delete".
-2. A global delete marker for the block is added to the tenant's marker "directory" for easier indexing.
+2. A global delete marker for the block is added in the tenant's marker prefix for easier indexing.
-3. Some time passes to provide time for the delete markers to be noticed.
+3. Some time passes to provide time for the delete markers to be picked up and added to the bucket index.
-4. Files besides delete markers are deleted within the block "directory" (meta first, then chunks/index).
+4. Files besides delete markers are deleted within the block's prefix (meta first, then chunks/index).
 5. The delete markers are deleted, local then global.

-An undelete tries to get a block back to being a complete block by restoring noncurrent object versions (as needed) in the order of a block write and then deleting the delete markers (local then global).
-If required data for a complete block is missing then that block will remain untouched.
+An undelete tries to get a block back to being a complete block by restoring noncurrent object versions (as needed) in the order of a block write, then deleting the delete markers (local then global), then restoring no-compact markers (local then global) as needed.
+If required data for a complete block (according to `meta.json`) is missing then that block will remain untouched.

 ## Known limitations

 Files not listed within the `meta.json` of a block are not restored if they were deleted.
-For instance, if a `no-compact-mark.json` was present it will not be restored by this tool.
+No-compact markers are an exception to this and will be restored if possible.

 ## Running